kenneth-ge/Substitution-Algebra/Problems/Problem 13.md

 Part B: What if we wanted to count to 50?
 100?
 Does your answer change?

 For clarification, counting to 15 means you can start at 1, then use some kind of a rule or formula (e.g. A = 1) such that you have a sequence that corresponds to each number between 1 and 15.
-You are allowed to have multiple sequences can correspond to the same number.
+You are allowed to have multiple sequences that correspond to the same number.

 ## Solution